 The collection is arranged by format, with all prints together, all maps together, etc. Within these format clusters, material can be arranged by a number of strategies, including call number, date, size, or geographic region.

-For ease of searching via the website, the collection has been divided into just four sub-groups: Prints, Photography, Ephemera and Other.
-Follow the links below to learn how to find more information on each collection, its cataloging and digitization status, and access procedures – both electronic and on-site.
+For ease of online access, the collection has been organized into four sub-groups: Prints, Photography, Ephemera and Other.
+Follow the links below to find more information on each collection.

 For questions, please contact our Readers' Services department or the Curator of Graphic Arts, Lauren Hewes.